Barcroft–South Fairlington Line: Service changes

-On June 24, 2018, WMATA eliminated Route 22B, leaving 22A, 22C, and 22F the remaining routes of the line.
+On June 24, 2018, WMATA eliminated Route 22B, leaving 22A, 22C, and 22F as the remaining routes of the line.
 In addition, the 22A began to operate via Pentagon City before heading to Pentagon Station.
-This brings more bus service to Pentagon City as routes 16G and 16H from the Columbia Pike–Pentagon City Line and Arlington Transit routes 42, 74, 84 and 87 also serves the station.
-On December 17, 2018, Arlington Transit began to add Route 72 to bring more service between Ballston and Shirlington.
-ART 72 absorbed the remaining portion of WMATA's route 22B and reinstated service on N. Glebe Rd, north of Old Dominion Drive, which was part of the Walker Chapel–Pentagon Line in the 1980s.
+This brought more bus service to Pentagon City as routes 16G and 16H from the Columbia Pike–Pentagon City Line and Arlington Transit routes 42, 74, 84 and 87 also served the station at this time.
+On December 17, 2018, Arlington Transit began to add route 72 to bring more service between Ballston and Shirlington.
+ART route 72 absorbed the remaining portion of WMATA's route 22B and reinstated service on N. Glebe Rd, north of Old Dominion Drive, which was part of the Walker Chapel–Pentagon Line in the 1980s.

-During WMATAs 2021 Fiscal Year budget, it was proposed to discontinue route 22A and 22C being replaced by route 22F and ART Route 72.
-Route 22A was suffering from low ridership and 22C was a redundant route to the 22F and ART Route 72 between Shirlington and Ballston.
-However WMATA later backed out the elimination of the 22A and the 22C on April 2, 2020.